wso2/docs-mi/en/docs/learn/examples/data-integration/carbon-data-service.md

 4. [Create a Data Service project]({{base_path}}/develop/create-data-services-configs) and then [create the data service]({{base_path}}/develop/creating-artifacts/data-services/creating-data-services) with the configurations given above.
 5. [Deploy the artifacts]({{base_path}}/develop/deploy-artifacts) in your Micro Integrator.

-The service can be invoked in REST-style via curl ( [http://curl.haxx.se](http://curl.haxx.se/) ).
+The service can be invoked in REST-style via [curl](http://curl.haxx.se/).
 Shown below is the curl command to invoke the GET resource:

 ```bash